schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 {% endraw %}
 ```

-All repositories were configured in a way that any code change pushed would fire the build and deploy process.
+Each repository is configured to respond to code changes so that every push to GitHub triggers the workflow process.
-Besides that, `aws-cloud-infrastructure` repository was configured to be the leader repository, and was given the capability to fire downstream projects to re-deploy their services every time a specific part of the infrastructure was changed.
+In this project, the `aws-cloud-infrastructure` repository was configured to work as the main repository, it creates all the infrastructure and has the capability to fire downstream repositories in a way I can deploy the whole solution with a single click.
-For example, the following code snippet from `aws-cloud-infrastructure` shows that everytime the route-stack changes (when `CHANGES_APPLIED == '1'`) then the downstream `aws-route-lambda` repository workflow is dispatched to re-deploy its service.
+The following code snippet from `aws-cloud-infrastructure` shows how downstream repositories are triggered.
+In this example, when route-stack changes (when `CHANGES_APPLIED == '1'`), it triggers the downstream `aws-route-lambda` workflow to deploy it's service.

 ```yaml
 {% raw %}